Sweets & Dessert

 Ingredient Notes

-• Flour: Spoon and level so the cookies don’t turn dry.
+• Flour: Spoon and level to keep cookies tender, not stiff.

 Step-By-Step Instructions

-1. Start by preheating your oven to 350°F and line your baking sheets with parchment paper.
+1. Heat oven to 350°F and line baking sheets with parchment.

 Tip